 New Member Welcome Packet - Information for the new 4-H family.

-Youth that were enrolled in 2016 will need to update the information on their profile - phone numbers, addresses, any information that has changed.
+Youth that were previously will need to update the information on their profile - phone numbers, addresses, any information that has changed.
 It is very important to keep this information up to date.
 Projects and clubs will also need to be updated.
-If youth are not participating in a project this year, please delete it from the list.
+Check carefully to make sure you enter all projects that 4-H member is considering for county fair.
 4-H Code of Conduct, permission and health forms are all online.
 There will be no paper forms to submit for enrollment.

 If your child is in Shooting Sports, both the Health Form and Shooting Sports Code of Conduct must be completed.

-Project List - list of all projects available in Stanton County for memebers, Clover Kids and volunteers.
+Project List - list of all projects available in Stanton County for Members, Clover Kids and Volunteers.